This is a simplified Bitcoin whitepaper summary that will launch you into the mind of Satoshi Nakamoto — Bitcoin creator.

 This drastically reduces the benefits of a successful 51% attack.

-Making it not worthwhile for an attacker.
+I am making it not worthwhile for an attacker.

 Bitcoin and Privacy

-All bitcoin transactions are publicly available for anyone to see through the blockchain explorer.
+All Bitcoin transactions are publicly available for anyone to see through the Blockchain Explorer.

 However, these movements of funds cannot be linked to any particular individual.

-The public can see that someone is sending money to someone else, and that’s all.
+The public can see that someone is sending money to someone else, and the parties involved in the transactions are unknown.

 “This is similar to the level of information released by the stock exchanges, where the time and size of individual trades –the “tape”– is made public, but without telling who the parties were.” ~Satoshi.

-Additionally, users can generate new public addresses for every transaction to further obfuscate their identity in case some already identified them with a known public key or wallet address.
+Additionally, users can generate new public addresses for every transaction to obfuscate their identity further in case some already identified them with a known public key or wallet address.

 Summary of the Bitcoin Whitepaper Summary

-Bitcoin provides trustless means of executing electronic payments of any denomination and tactfully solves the problem of double-spending without a trusted third party.
+Bitcoin provides a trustless means of executing electronic payments of any denomination and tactfully solves the problem of double-spending without a trusted third party.

 The integrity of the Bitcoin network is maintained through a proof of work system that records a public history of transactions that quickly becomes computationally impractical for an attacker to change.